 - Curtin University

 - Clubhouse facilities are inadequate for the boat club's needs.

 - Curtin is prepared to consider an integrated redevelopment, with Salter Point Sea Scouts and public facilities.

 - Salter Point Sea Scouts

 - Reservations about an integrated facility.

 - More garage and storage space is required.

 - DBCA

-- Reduce turf where possible.
+- Ensure responses allow for climate adaptation and assist in managing water quality, both within wetlands and the Canning River

+- All vegetation management or modification must be undertaken in compliance with relevant policies and approvals.